antonfirsov/docs/2015/07-dotnet46-rtm/dotnet46-changes.md

 * DateTime Parse and TryParse behave the same on en-CA culture.
 [1117950]
 * AAD has integrated check for the pooled connection.
 [1118488]
 * French and Norwegian culture display name includes proper Unicode characters.
 [1147042]
-* ConcurrentDictionary serialization format changed, but is upwards compatible from 4.5 to 4.6.
+* ConcurrentDictionary serialization format changed, but is upwards compatible from .NET Framework 4.5 to .NET Framework 4.6.
 [1167398]
 * SqlBulkCopy truncates data before encrypting.
 [1159595]
 * GetProviderSpecificValue returns proper data type for encrypted columns when underlying data is null.
 [1159595]
 * AAD has integrated check for the pooled connection.
 [1118488]